SAP-samples/teched2025-AD166/exercises/ex6/README.md

 The `sap.ui.core.mvc.Controller`, which the *Sensors* controller extends, offers the function `loadFragment` to load fragments for usage.
 By default, the fragment will be added to the dependents aggregation of the view, which allows the fragment to reference models of the view.
 Additionally, the controller (and subsequently its event handlers) are automatically passed to the fragment.

-## Exercise 6.5 - Add a Dialog Opening Button
+### Exercise 6.5 - Add a Dialog Opening Button

+📋 **Action Required**: Add a button to trigger the customer selection dialog.

 After implementing the dialog opening logic, you need to assign this logic to a control.